BarbyKelly/project-5/README.md

 # Project 5 - Kelly's Art & Photo Boutique

-This project is created as part of Code Institute's Software Development course.
+This e-commerce project was created as part of Code Institute's Software Development course.
-Layout and code for this project is based on Code Institute's Walk-through project:
+Layout and code for based on Code Institute's Walk-through project:
 [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1_sourcecode).

-Kelly's Art & Photo Boutique has no commercial intention.
-Aim of this project was to create a site where various forms of Art and Photos are displayed, and Site visitors may choose to purchase them (no real purchases).
+Aim of this project:
+- to create a Site where selection of Art and Photos displayed,
+- option for Site users to browse products, search and choose products,
+- test out purchasing products (without real-time purchase or without any real-time transactions).

+Kelly's Art & Photo Boutique has no real-time commercial intention.

 Deployed site: [Kelly's Art & Photo Boutique](https://kellys-art-and-photo-boutique-913058c0223e.herokuapp.com/)